 These years focus on the preparation for GCSE.
-As well as the common core of subjects taken by all students, our curriculum is enriched by a wide range of option choices, which allow individual interests and abilities to be developed.
+There is a common core of subjects taken by all students, enriched by some option choices, which allow individual interests and abilities to be developed.

-Most students will take GCSE or equivalent examinations in between 8 and 12 subjects, however the combination of subjects varies for different individuals, with a focus on vocationally-based and life-skills courses for some, and on academic study for others.
+Most students will take GCSE or equivalent examinations in between 8 and 12 subjects but the combination of subjects varies for different individuals, with a focus on vocationally-based and life-skills courses for some, and on academic study for others.

-All students study RE with the GCSE exam taken at the end of Year 10.
-With some students taking the fullcourse exam and some the short-course.
+All students study RE with the GCSE exam to be taken at the end of Year 10 from 2020 onwards.
+Some students will take the full-course exam and some the short-course.